 Due to a oversight on Game Freak's part, Rest (the user falls asleep to recover HP) can be used through Sleep Talk (a move which randomly uses one of the user's other three moves while asleep).
 This is just one reason why the second generation had a very stall-heavy metagame.
 This was rectified in later games, except it still does this in the remake.

-Ohhh man, the Celebi Egg Glitch.
+The Celebi Egg Glitch.
 It involves breeding two Sneasel that have the same moveset with Beat Up as the THIRD move (it doesn't have to be Sneasel, but Beat Up is its Signature Move in Gen II), getting a 'bad clone' from the above trick, and five worthless Pokémon.
-It works because Celebi and Beat Up share the same index number, and its not just Celebi you can get, it's just that Celebi is, arguably, THE most unobtainable Pokémon of them all.
+It works because Celebi and Beat Up share the same index number, and its not just Celebi you can get, it's just that Celebi is one of THE most unobtainable Pokémon of them all.
 For example, using Splash will get you...Mewtwo.
 This trick can also be used to get held items by using the fourth move, which shares index numbers with items.

 Little did anyone at the time know that anotherItsuki with psychic powers would become a popular character in nerd culture a few years down the line.
-For Bonus Points, the Psychic-type is known as the Esper-type in Japan and Korea.
+The Psychic-type is known as the Esper-type in Japan and Korea.

 Route 34 is the route containing the second daycare in the series, which may not seem like much, but now it also introduces the concept of breeding.
 (Kanto's daycare south of Cerulean City only held one Pokémon at a time and also was only useful for raising levels.
 In the remakes of the first generation, breeding isn't available until the Elite Four is defeated and at a completely different daycare.)

 It's Easy, so It Sucks: One of the few common complaints towards Gen II is the bad level curve.
-Whitney's Miltank and Morty's Gengar, the two bosses considered the hardest in the game, are difficult simply because they are fully-evolved Pokémon with high stats at a fairly early point in the game.
+Whitney's Miltank and Morty's Gengar, the two bosses considered the hardest in the game, are difficult simply because they are fully-evolved Pokémon with high stats at a fairly early point in the game and even then can be beaten with a Geodude/Gravelernote Whitney's Miltank is walled hard and dies to Selfdestruct in one hit while Morty's ghosts don't have Levitate in Gen II therefore can be one-shotted by Magnitude.
 After Ecruteak, the next three gyms can be fought in any order, and the trainers' levels at this point were skewed down a little too much to compensate.
 Kanto also suffers from this when the levels of the trainers are still nowhere near adequate to justify having to fight Lance's level 50 Dragonite to come to the region, but this is fixed in the remakes.